How to Buy An Investment Property in New York City

 Are you willing to answer a tenant's call in the middle of the night?
 Can you afford to pay someone to perform repairs or maintenance work?

-In some cases, rental income might not be enough to cover mortgage costs, property taxes, and repairs.
+Sometimes, rental income might not cover mortgage costs, property taxes, and repairs.

 Ideally, you should be able to cover mortgage costs without rental income.

-Think about it: there may even be a month or two where your property goes unrented.
+Think about it: there may even be a month or two when your property goes unrented.

-If you can’t pay the mortgage, it could damage your credit, which will hurt you financially in the long run.
+If you can't pay the mortgage, it could damage your credit, hurting you financially in the long run.

-The good news is there are substantial tax benefits for all property investments in NYC.
+The excellent news is substantial tax benefits for all property investments in NYC.

 For example, depreciation allows you to defer taxes on your rental earnings.